garfix/nli-go/doc/remarks.md

 # 2020-06-13

 I implemented and documented nested quants.
-This allows the robot to stack up the complex
+This allows the robot to stack up blocks with a compound description.

+===

+I started writing tests for the blocks world, in natural language.
+Because some interactions just say "OK", and you just have to believe that the robot actually did it.
+And to check the side effects.
+Also it makes the language more robust.

+This was very useful and really necessary.
+It already brought several errors to the surface.

 # 2020-06-10